BlackBeltTechnology/pandino/README.md

 from left to right achieve functionality necessary to deliver projects.

-Some of our dependencies are meant to solve build pipeline-related tasks, some to solve bundling and splitting up projects based on feature islands, a.k.a.: micro-frontends.
+Some of our dependencies are meant to solve build pipeline-related tasks, some to solve bundling and splitting up projects based on feature islands, a.k.a.: micro-frontends, etc...

 The goal of Pandino is to provide a dynamic runtime for the JavaScript platform, while eliminating or at least reducing the need of bundlers or other tools to manage dependencies, or decoupling of functionality.